OBess/UE_Learning/HW_6/README.md

 In this homework I created the same materials that were shown in the video.

-## Demonstration of materials from video
+## Demonstration of materials from the video